I work as a reader online (to book an appointment please go: here) and at The Oracle in West Vancouver and TAP Spirit, Gasoline Alley, Fort Langley.

 With consistency, one can become quite adept at communicating with our guidance, through the heart.

-The other thing I always tend to mention when I’m a reader is how important it is to be balanced, in equal Love for the Divine Mother and the Divine Father, which relates back to our own mother and father.
+The other thing I always tend to mention when I’m a reader is how important it is to be balanced, in equal Love for the Divine Mother and the Divine Father, which relates back to our own mother and father, our early life caregivers.

 I found with myself that I tended to favour one energy more than the other, and that imbalance, holding onto past hurts either masculine or feminine, created all kinds of pain and suffering.